Biology for a

 Use biology & medicine to make a difference

-5-week free online fellowship exploring how you can use biology to best help others, from morally-motivated medicine to revolutionary research.
+5-week, donation-based (i.e. free if needed!) online fellowship exploring how you can use biology to best help others, from morally-motivated medicine to revolutionary research.

-• Who: Smart, curious, and ambitiously altruistic students aged 15-19 studying biology in the UK or Ireland who haven’t started university
+• Who: Smart, curious, and ambitiously altruistic students aged 15-19 in the UK or Ireland who haven’t yet started university

 What you can expect